 A group of people native to Anatolia, the Karamanlides, are believed by many to be Turkish speaking Greeks.
-The used a dialect of Turkish that was written in Greek letters.
+They used a dialect of Turkish in combination with the Greek alphabet.

-Starting as far back as 1071, Turks began settling in Anatolia, and shortly after, they dominated the vast majority of the region, excluding the Marmara Sea region and some areas surrounding the Mediterranean.
+Starting as far back as 1071, Turks began settling in Anatolia, and, shortly thereafter, they dominated the vast majority of the region, excluding the Marmara Sea region and some areas surrounding the Mediterranean.

-Among Orthodox Christian communities there were some groups of individuals who spoke Turkish but wrote it in the Greek alphabet.
-They mainly lived in Anatolian cities such as Karaman, Konya, Mersin, Silifke, Niğde, Nevşehir, Kayseri, Yozgat and Ankara.
+Among Orthodox Christian communities, there were some groups of individuals who spoke Turkish but utilized a script based on the Greek alphabet.
+They mainly lived in Anatolian cities, such as Karaman, Konya, Mersin, Silifke, Niğde, Nevşehir, Kayseri, Yozgat, and Ankara.

-Mentioned as far back as the 17th century by Ottoman traveler Evliya Çelebi, they were people who boasted an authentic Turkish accent but who used Greek and Latin words as well.
+Mentioned as far back as the 17th century by Ottoman traveler Evliya Çelebi, they were people who boasted an authentic Turkish accent but used Greek and Latin words, as well.

 There are two theories of the origins of these communities.
 The first theory says that these people known as the Karamanlides are religiously converted Turkish soldiers (Turcopoles) that Byzantine emperors settled in Anatolia.
 The second theory states that Karamanlides are the direct descendants of Byzantine Greeks.

 The Karamanlides were known to have religious affiliations to the Ecumenical Patriarchate of Constantinople.

 It is documented that during the Ottoman era, hymns and prayers of the Karamanlides were chanted in Karamanlides Turkish at local churches in the neighborhoods.